stfc/PSyclone/examples/nemo/README.md

          -o OUT_DIR      Destination directory for processed source files -s SCRIPT_FILE  PSyclone transformation script
          -x              exit immediately if PSyclone fails
-         -p              add profiling instrumentation to the PROFILE_ONLY file list
+         -p              add profiling instrumentation to the PROFILE_ONLY file list.
+Note that files processed by the SCRIPT_FILE may be introducing profiling instrumentation as part of that script.

    In addition to the command-line flags, the script itself contains two variables that may be used to control its behaviour: